christosmito/express-jwt-auth-flow/README.md

 ## Usage

-First you must create a model for your users with any name you want, and must has at least the below fields (the names must be exactly the same)
+First you must create a model for your users with any name you want, and must have at least the below fields (the names must be exactly the same)
 - email
 - username
 - password